deepbsd/deepbsd.github.io/_posts/2018-02-20-Turning-Pro-For-Another-Day.markdown

 And sure enough, today there has been more distraction than usual.
 So I have to fight harder with my enemy.
 I had a temporary dental crown today, and I have an early dinner with a friend.
 My schedule is a little more challenging today.
 So, the opportunity to succumb to _Resistance_ and procrastinate is large.
 It is large every day, but today is largest, because that is the only battle I can fight.
 The one today.

+Oh, when I met my friend for a late lunch at Ted's Montana Grill in East Cobb, there was yet more resistance.
+I broke my temporary crown right in the middle of chewing on a salad!
+I had to forget about getting home to work after the meal and instead head across town (the wrong way, during rush hour) and go to the dentist.
+Fortunately, they were extremely generous and squeezed me in.
+They stayed late until I was taken care of.
+Bless their hearts.
+But this meant I needed to work until 9:30 or so tonight before I got my Two Pomodoro sets in!
+Take _that_, _Resistance_!

 # Two Pomodoros a Day

 I consider a single Pomodoro to be 4 25-minute concentration sessions, each with a 5-minute break.
 The second Pomodoro gets a 20-minute break.
 That's 4.5 hours of concentrated work.
 I call that a solid day's work in most 8-hour shifts at a company.
 I think most companies would be ecstatic if they could get that much work out of each of their employees every day.